Silent Night at Cheyenne Mountain Zoo - NewsBreak

 Silent Night at Cheyenne Mountain Zoo

-CMZoo will host a Silent Night, during which guests are encouraged to turn off their phones, quiet their voices and enjoy the natural ambiance of the zoo.
+CMZoo will host a Silent Night for guests to turn off their phones, quiet their voices and enjoy the natural ambiance of the zoo.
 Guests can focus on tapping into their own mindfulness during this silent evening without loud disruptions.

 Safari Lodge, Lodge at Moose Lake and Safari Cabin will be available as sound-friendly areas for those who need to make phone calls or have conversations.

-Silent Night will begin at 5:30 p.m. and go until 7:30 p.m. on Sept.
-11. Tickets for the event can be purchased here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+Silent Night will begin at 5:30 p.m. and go until 7:30 p.m.
+Tickets for the event can be purchased here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0